zer0Kerbal/AeroRadial/README.md

 # AeroRadial (DAR)

 AeroRTG!
 All of the power, none of the ugly.
-An electrical parts mod adding two streamlined radially attached parts: one RTG and one Fuel Cell.
+A parts addon adding two streamlined radially attached parts: one RTG and one Fuel Cell.

 ### Forward by [Bezzier][bezzier]